probcomp/ravi-uai-2022/README.md

-# ravi-uai-2022
+# Code to accompany the paper "Recursive Monte Carlo and Variational Inference with Auxiliary Variables" (UAI 2022)

-Code to accompany the paper "Recursive Monte Carlo and Variational Inference with Auxiliary Variables"
+## RAVI MCVI

-Coming soon!
+## RAVI Agglomerative Clustering